elmtree-askmo/cloudcannon-app/content/learn/education-studies/explain-the-role-of-the-phosphate-group-in-the-structure-of-nucleotides-and-nucleic-acid-backbones.md

 url: /learn/education-studies/questions/explain-the-role-of-the-phosphate-group-in-the-structure-of-nucleotides-and-nucleic-acid-backbones
 score: -1.0
 related_article1:
-    id: 167009
+    id: 167003
+    title: >-
-    title: Describe the formation and significance of disulfide bonds in protein stabilization.
+        Describe the process of peptide bond formation and its significance in protein structure.
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-formation-and-significance-of-disulfide-bonds-in-protein-stabilization
+    url: /learn/education-studies/questions/describe-the-process-of-peptide-bond-formation-and-its-significance-in-protein-structure
 related_article2:
     id: 167005
+    title: >-
-    title: Explain the importance of the tertiary structure for protein function and the types of bonding involved.
+        Explain the importance of the tertiary structure for protein function and the types of bonding involved.
     subject: Education Studies
     url: /learn/education-studies/questions/explain-the-importance-of-the-tertiary-structure-for-protein-function-and-the-types-of-bonding-involved
 related_article3:
     id: 167011
+    title: >-
-    title: What are the basic structural components of nucleotides?
+        What are the basic structural components of nucleotides?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-basic-structural-components-of-nucleotides
 related_article4:
-    id: 167005
+    id: 167008
-    title: Explain the importance of the tertiary structure for protein function and the types of bonding involved.
+    title: >-
+        How do ionic bonds contribute to the tertiary structure of proteins?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-importance-of-the-tertiary-structure-for-protein-function-and-the-types-of-bonding-involved
+    url: /learn/education-studies/questions/how-do-ionic-bonds-contribute-to-the-tertiary-structure-of-proteins
 related_article5:
-    id: 167001
+    id: 167011
+    title: >-
-    title: What are the key structural components of amino acids and how do they interact with water?
+        What are the basic structural components of nucleotides?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-structural-components-of-amino-acids-and-how-do-they-interact-with-water
+    url: /learn/education-studies/questions/what-are-the-basic-structural-components-of-nucleotides
 ---

 &nbsp;